What is the Geometric Mean?

 Alternatively, 8 X 10 X 12 X 14 X 16 = 11.6555.

-The geometric mean is a good statistic when you multiply a set of varying numbers and need to find a constant number that produces the same product.
+Finding the geometric mean is appropriate when you’re multiplying a set of varying numbers and need to find a constant number that produces the same product.
 I’ll show you a real-life example in the next section!

-As you can see in the calculations, the geometric mean involves multiplying values.
+As you can saw above, the geometric mean formula involves multiplying values.
 Hence, when your subject area involves multiplication, consider using the geometric mean.
 This need often occurs when you’re working with interest rates and growth rates because they involve multiplication.

 When working with interest rates, you multiply the principal by the interest rate, and you need to factor in compounding over time.
 Suppose you have a principle of $1,000 and a 10% annual interest rate.
 In the first year, you’ll earn $1,000 X 10% = $100 in interest and have a total of $1,100.
 For the second year, you apply the interest rate to the principle of $1000 plus the $100 of previous interest.
 That’s compounding, and the geometric mean accounts for it.

 Use the geometric mean when working with the interest/growth rates rather than the actual dollar or population amounts.
-Depending on the type of growth rate in your study, the geometric mean calculates the compounded annual growth rate, the average annualized rate, or the average growth rate.
+Depending on the type of growth rate in your study, the geometric mean formula finds the compounded annual growth rate, the average annualized rate, or the average growth rate.